web-platform-tests/rfcs/rfcs/single_test.md

 ### Also remove the "assert" trigger

 This would leave `done()` as the only opt-in, and the behavior would not change on the first assert.
 However, any failing assert would turn into a harness error, which is no good.
-Fixing it with an early opt-in amounts to the `single_test()` proposal.
+Fixing it with an early opt-in amounts to this proposal.

-### Add `single_test()` as optional
+### Use `single_test()` as the opt-in

-Keeping `done()` but adding `single_test()` as optional would avoid boilerplate in a small number of existing tests that pass consistently.
-However, it would only be sound for tests that have no asserts and could never throw exceptions or reject promises, where reaching `done()` is the only pass condition.
-This is too small a niche of tests to warrant more complex rules for single-page tests.
+This would allow giving a name and other properties to the single test.
+However, it doesn't suggest in the same way as `setup({single_test: true})` that this is a special mode that changes the rules of testharness.js.